 Devils Tower at Night

-Devils Tower is the perfect location for Night Sky viewing.
-You can visit at night since the park is open 24 hours a day.
-Situated far away from urban lights, you’ll have a great dark sky experience here.
-Bring your binoculars, camera and tripod.
+Devils Tower is the perfect location for Night Sky viewing situated far away from urban lights.
+The park is open 24 hours a day.
+Bring binoculars, camera and tripod and enjoy!

 The Lakotas were the dominant tribe in the area in the 1850s and their name for the tower is Bear Lodge.
 In 1876, a set of field notes from a geologic expedition were published.
-They noted the translation of the tribal name as “bad god’s tower” and dubbed the tower “Devil’s Tower”.
+They noted the translation of the tribal name as “bad god’s tower” and dubbed it “Devil’s Tower”.
 There have been several attempts to officially change the name to Bear Lodge.
-However, the name Devils Tower endures and the debate continues.
+However, the name Devils Tower endures.

 Devils Tower Formation